9 Substitutes for Quinoa Flour

 Chickpeas that have been dried and processed into flour are used as substitutes for quinoa flour.
 They are also known as garbanzo beans.

-Additionally, it has a moderate, nutty flavor and contains a sizable amount of iron, protein, and fiber.
+It has a moderate, nutty flavor and contains a sizable amount of iron, protein, and fiber.

 Furthermore, chickpea flour might be a good alternative for people with wheat allergies or sensitivities because it mimics the texture of gluten-free flour.